Snakemake-Profiles/lsf/README.md

 - `resources:`
   - `mem_mb = <INT>`: the memory required for the rule, in megabytes.
 If not specified, will [default to the amount you set when initialising](#default-mem-mb) the profile.
+- `time: <STR>`: the runtime limit required for the rule.
+If not specified, will default to the amount you set when initialising the profile.

 *NOTE: these settings will override the profile defaults.*